kampanosg/kampanosg/README.md

 - 👋 Hi, I’m @kampanosg
 - 👀 I’m interested in Go, Erlang and Rust
-- 📚 I’m reading [Luna Marine (Book 2 from the Heritage Trilogy)](https://amzn.eu/d/artaHMH) by Ian Douglas
+- 📚 I’m reading [Europa Strike (Book 3 from the Heritage Trilogy)](https://amzn.eu/d/7kf0wKf) by Ian Douglas
 - 🏎️ I’m GoKarting on the weekends ([YouTube](https://youtu.be/SMDz30XbHNY))
 - 📫 Reach me at [LinkedIn](https://uk.linkedin.com/in/kampanosg)